dvll13/exercise/_notes/typescript.md

 const userInputElement = <HTMLInputElement>document.querySelector('#user-input')

+editingContainer.current.contains(event.target) // => TS error: Argument of type 'EventTarget' is not assignable to parameter of type 'Node'.

+// WORKAROUND (when we are sure that elements are compatible): editingContainer.current.contains(event.target as Node)

 // ### INDEX PROPERTIES - in an object when we know the value type but we don't know the count and the names of the properties in it